 9.1 The Customer shall indemnify, and keep indemnified, the Supplier from and against any losses, damages, liability, costs (including legal fees) and expenses incurred by the Supplier as a result of or in connection with the Customer’s breach of any of the Customer’s obligations under the Contract.

 9.2 Without prejudice to the generality of clause 9.1 the Customer shall indemnify, and keep indemnified, the Supplier from and against any losses, damages, liability, costs (including legal fees) and expenses incurred by the Supplier as a result of or in connection with any Tools which are lost or stolen or damaged during the hire period or returned unclean at the end of the hire period.
-The Customer expressly acknowledges and agrees that it shall pay the cost and expenses (as determined by the Supplier) of replacing, repairing and/or cleaning any such Tools which are lost or stolen or damaged during the hire period or returned unclean at the end of the hire period.
+The Customer expressly acknowledges and agrees that it shall pay the cost and expenses (as determined by the Supplier) of replacement at new, repairing and/or cleaning any such Tools which are lost or stolen or damaged during the hire period or returned unclean at the end of the hire period.
 The Customer expressly acknowledges and agrees that it shall pay for any financial loss suffered by the Supplier until such replacement, repair and/or cleaning is complete.

 9.3 The Customer shall have in place contracts of insurance with reputable insurers incorporated in the United Kingdom to cover its obligations under the Contract.
 On request, the Customer shall supply so far as is reasonable evidence of the maintenance of the insurance and all of its terms from time to time applicable.
 The Customer expressly acknowledges and agrees that any funds paid to it pursuant to a contract of insurance as a result of any Tools which are lost or stolen or damaged beyond economic repair during the hire period shall be held on trust for the Supplier and to the Supplier upon demand.